MewsSystems/gitbook-connector-api/operations/accountnotes.md

 | `AccountNotes` | array of [Account notes](#account-note) | required | Added account notes. |

 ## Update account notes

-> This feature is being actively developed, features and behavior of this operation may change at short notice.
-Currently we support only one classification per account note.
-When changing the classification of a note, the current classification must be removed.

 Updates information about the specified account notes.